Frequently Asked Questions

 While owning a building may be a long-term goal aligned with our vision of providing a permanent home for Iyengar Yoga to flourish in the future, it typically requires considerable time and support from generous benefactors.
 Our current focus is on seeding an asset for the community by establishing a space where members can learn, practice, and study Iyengar Yoga together.

-Has any thought been given to where would be the best location and its proximity to existing venues where Iyengar Yoga is taught?
+Has any thought been given to the best location and its proximity to existing venues where Iyengar Yoga is taught?

-The search area to locate a Centre as described in the Community Survey sent in December 2023 is, “roughly defined by Arbutus Street on the west, Olympic Village, 1st Ave and Hastings on the north; 45th Ave on the south and Nanaimo on the east.”
-Many survey respondents offered ideas on location which will help shape the search.
+The search area is “roughly defined by Arbutus Street on the west, Olympic Village, 1st Ave and Hastings on the north, 45th Ave on the south and Nanaimo on the east.”
+Input from survey respondents on potential locations has been helpful in guiding our search.

 How will this Centre be different from existing venues where Iyengar yoga has been taught, sometimes for decades?